malodgher/FighterRoster/README.md

 # FighterRoster

+This project was made using React through `npm create-react-app` and displays "fighters" in a style similar to the Super Smash Bros. series of video games.

 In order to view this project you need npm and you must follow these steps:

 1. Clone the repository